sam-xl/py_trees_parser/README.md

 containing a complete behavior tree.
 This xml file can be included in other xml files and therefore allows for complete modularity of trees.

+### Parallel Policies

+When running a `py_trees.composites.Parallel` you can set a policy.
+For the `SuccessOnAll` and `SuccessOnOne` everything is straight forward, but for `SuccessOnSelected` one specifies the `children` as a list of `names`.
+Those names must be the names as provided in children that follow, as this is how the parser will build the parallel policy.
+See the example in [basic usage](#basic-usage).

 ### Basic Usage

 To use the Behavior Tree Parser, follow these steps: